Siphalor/mkdocs-custommill/docs/customization.md

 ## `theme` configuration options
 Located on the `theme` key in your `mkdocs.yml`:

+- `home`: Sets the initial landing page.

 - `main_color`: Sets the main theme color of the site.
 This should be a somewhat dark color as it is also used for links.

 - `gray`: Sets the gray tone used for some borders.

 - `lighter_gray`: Sets the gray tone used for various backgrounds.

+- `date_time_format`: Date and time formatting used for the time stamps at the bottom of pages.
+Formatting is implemented using [strftime](https://strftime.org/).

+- `toc_depth`: The levels of headings to include in the table of contents in the navigation pane for the currently open page.

 ## `extra` configuration options